-One reason your website is underperforming is because you are not attracting relevant people.
+One reason your website is underperforming is that you are not attracting relevant people.
 To find out, consider the current people that visit your site.
 You can use traffic tracking applications such as Google Analytics to know your website’s bounce rates.

 Does your site have a high bounce rate?
 Or simply put, do your visitors quickly leave your website upon realizing what you offer?
 If so, this may mean that you are not getting the right audience, and your website is missing out on conversion opportunities.

-In order to avoid bringing meaningless traffic into your website, you may want to review your marketing strategy and improve your targeting.
+In order to avoid bringing meaningless traffic to your website, you may want to review your marketing strategy and improve your targeting.
 Make sure that you are promoting your website in the right channels depending on the demographics of your target market.

 If you are using paid advertisements, consider modifying your campaigns or totally cut off those that are not showing positive results.
 On the other hand, if your organic promotion efforts are not turning out well, re-evaluate your existing social media strategy and try to put yourself in the shoes of your target market.

 By doing so, you will understand the kind of information that your prospects are looking for, as well as the channels they visit to obtain the information they need.
 Once you learn that, create informative, interesting, and relevant content that will attract potential clients; and then promote these on social media, online forums, and bookmarking sites.